austinzheng/Cormorant/README.md

 Web site: http://cormorant-lang.org (coming soon); Twitter: [@cormorantlang](https://twitter.com/cormorantlang).

-## Application
+## Software

-Cormorant is a library and an OS X command-line application written in Swift 3.
+Cormorant is a framework written in Swift 3.
 You will need Xcode 8 beta 1 or later to build.

-Run the executable either from within Xcode, or directly from the command line.
-Run with no arguments to start the interactive REPL, or run with the argument `-f <FILENAME>` to have the interpreter run code within a file.
+Cormorant comes with a REPL demonstrating its capabilities.
+Due to current limitations with Swift, the REPL is a Cocoa OS X application.
+It can either be run directly (in GUI mode), or the underlying executable can be invoked from the command line with the `-c` flag to run the interactive REPL as a command line application.
 When in the REPL, type expressions at the command prompt and press 'Enter'.

-*Running from Xcode*: Select the `CormorantREPLRunner` target and press the Run button; the application opens up a new instance of Terminal.app and runs in that.
+*Getting started*: Clone the repository.
+Open up the Cormorant project in Xcode.
+Select the `CormorantREPLRunner` target and press the Run button to build and run the REPL.
 Alternately, select `CormorantTests` and run that to run the test suite.
 See the *Development* section below for more details on the development environment and configuration.

+*Running as command line application*: Use the terminal command `./path/to/CorormantREPLRunner.app/Contents/MacOS/CorormantREPLRunner -c`, and replace `/path/to` with whatever the absolute or relative path is to the Cocoa bundle.

 [Grimoire](http://conj.io/) is a high-quality Clojure API reference, and can be used to reference the intended behavior of all included functions and special forms.